ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

-- ✅ **Added**: Introduces [`customFunction`](/functions/customFunction) that lets you extend ShadowTraffic with Python, Ruby, and JavaScript.- ⚡ **Improved**: Changes the default JVM to use GraalVM 23.0.2, mainly in support of custom functions.
+- ✅ **Added**: Introduces [`customFunction`](/functions/customFunction) that lets you extend ShadowTraffic with Python, Ruby, and JavaScript.
+- ⚡ **Improved**: Changes the default JVM to use GraalVM 23.0.2, mainly in support of custom functions.

 ---